tofarr/persisty/examples/messager_5/README.md

 ## Summary

 We now have a version of the messager app deployed to AWS.
-In the next step we'll add some basic image upload capabilities.
+A further step could be to use [persisty-data](https://github.com/tofarr/persisty-data) to add image upload capabilities.